Rose Pruning Basics

 - Locate the graft union (that swollen place towards the base of the plant) and use a wire brush to gently remove the gray scaly woody stuff on the bud union.
 (Rose lore says that this encourages new sprouts from the bud union on the graft.)

-- Last, but not least, CLEAN UP, CLEAN UP, CLEAN UP!!!!!
+- I’ll say it again, CLEAN UP, CLEAN UP, CLEAN UP!!!!!
 Do I sound like your Mom yet?
 This step is SO important, I cannot stress it enough.
 Remove dead leaves, petals, clippings and weeds.
 DO NOT COMPOST!
 Besides not decomposing well, rose clippings will have overwintering insects and disease that does not belong in your compost pile.

 Floribunda Roses: